masak/alma/spec/04-declarations.md

 yet running.
 The specific initialization order of hoisted declarations in a block is unobservable; any order produces the same end result.

-_Inline declarations_ (only variable declarations in the base language) have an expression called an _initialized expression_, which is evaluated the moment execution reaches the declaration.
+_Inline declarations_ have an expression called an _initialized expression_,
+which is evaluated when execution reaches the declaration.
 The resulting value is then used to initialize the declared name.
-Reading a variable before it has been initialized (which includes in the initializer expression itself) results in a runtime error.
+Reading a variable before it has been initialized (includes in the evaluation of the initializer expression itself) results in a runtime error.

 Many declaration forms are _complex_ and contain nested declarations.
-These nested declarations are typically for a different scope.
+These nested declarations are typically equipped with their own scope.
 For example, function declarations contain parameters, which declare names to be used in the function body.
 Classes declare fields or methods, which declare names to be used in connection with instances of the class.

-A declaration needs to have a name which is unique in its scope; any two declarations in the same scope must have names which are distinct.
+A declaration needs to have a name which is unique in its scope; any two declarations in the same scope must have distinct names.

 ```
 <declaration> ::= <variable-declaration>